samover/CV/README.md

 Professional Experience
 -----------------------

-**SOCIETY OF JESUS (2008-1015)**
-- **Magis Project Coordinator (2013-2014)**
+**Magis Project Coordinator (2013-2014)**

 International young adult event sponsored by the Jesuits, Dublin, IE

-- **Secondary school teacher (2011-2013)**
+**Secondary school teacher (2011-2013)**

 Taught Latin and Religion to various year groups at Sint-Jozefcollege, Turnhout, BE.

-- **Society of Jesus Trainee (2008-2010)**
+**Society of Jesus Trainee (2008-2010)**

 Completed various missions all over the world in order to learn independent problem solving in difficult situations.

-**VOLUNTEER FOR MISSIONARIES OF CHARITY, ROME, IT (2007-2008 / 2003-2004)**
+**Volunteer for Missionaries of Charity (2007-2008 / 2003-2004)**

-Offered education and pastoral care to children from disadvantaged backgrounds.
+Offered education and pastoral care to children from disadvantaged backgrounds, Rome, IT.

 Education
 ---------

-**MAKERS ACADEMY, LONDON, UK**
+2016, MAKERS ACADEMY, LONDON, UK

-Jan 2016 - Twelve-week intensive coding bootcamp.
+At this twelve-week intensive coding bootcamp I learned and put into practice:

-* Test Driven Development, pair programming and agile practices
+* Test Driven Development, pair programming and other agile practices
 * Object Oriented Programming and Design Principles
 * Full stack web development (Ruby, JavaScript)
 * Final project: Changr, a Swift app to help the least advantaged in our society

-**HEYTHROP COLLEGE, UNIVERSITY OF LONDON, UK**
+2016 - BA in Divinity, HEYTHROP COLLEGE, UNIVERSITY OF LONDON, UK

-2015 - Diploma of Higher Education in Divinity

-2011 - MA in Philosophy
+2011 - MA in Philosophy, HEYTHROP COLLEGE, UNIVERSITY OF LONDON, UK

-**LA SAPIENZA, ROME, IT**

-2007 - BA in Classical Languages
+2007 - BA in Classical Languages, LA SAPIENZA, ROME, IT

-**SINT-JANSCENTRUM, 'S-HERTOGENBOSCH, NL**

-2003 - BA in Philosophy

 Personality and Interests
 --------------------------